graph-alg/graph-algorithms/README.md

 ## Compile
 1. `cmake` CMakeLists.txt in the root fold of the project and then `make`
-2. Executable and library files are located in the lib and test fold respectively
+2. Executable and library files are located in the lib and test folds respectively